 Trees

-Trees that are subject to a Tree Preservation Orders or are located in a conservation area benefit from extra protection.
+Trees that are subject to Tree Preservation Orders (TPOs), or are located in a conservation area, benefit from legal protection.

 Tree Preservation Orders (TPOs)